Progress report for LNE22-446

 Year one accomplishments: 1780 growers learned about the project through the ENYCHP monthly newsletter, 39,000 learned of it through Small Farms Quarterly, and 19,000 learned of it through The Natural Farmer.
 We decided to cap year one participation at 65 commercial growers and have 20 Indigenous seed keepers are participating.
 We had a wait list for 2024.

 Year two accomplishments: We once again promoted the course through the Small Farms Program (e-blast) and shifted our other outreach to extension channels in Vermont, New Hampshire, Massachusetts, Rhode Island, and through MOFGA in Maine.
-We have over 100 growers registered for the seed course this year.
-Recruitment for the Indigenous seed course is ongoing, with a start date in February.
+We had 111 growers registered for the seed course this year.
+The Indigenous Seed Course recruited an additional 5 participants and rolled the 20 existing participants into a second year of programming.

 2) Learning: 100 commercial growers attend project orientation and networking sessions at the 2023 Northeast Seed Conference, learning about the scope of the project and deciding whether participating is a good fit.
 20 seed keepers attend networking events, strengthening seed community ties.